 The intestinal tract is the organ in the body that digests and absorbs food.
 It is populated by trillions of bacteria that are required for keeping the body healthy.
-These bacteria can be affected by a number of aspects including antibiotic use, some medications and infective diarrhoea.
+These bacteria can be affected by a number of aspects including antibiotic use, a diet low in fibre, fruit and vegetables and infective diarrhoea.
 When this occurs, probiotics can help to reset the balance.

 What are probiotics and how do they work?

 Probiotics are living organisms that are found naturally in foods such as yogurt, kimchi, sauerkraut, miso and kefir.
 They are known as ‘good’ or ‘friendly’ bacteria as they compete for space and food against harmful bacteria and prevent them from settling in the gut.